influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### GC (garbage collection) duration seconds

-A summary of the pause duration of garbage collection cycles.
+Summary of the pause duration of garbage collection cycles.

 #### Example